antoniomuzar/event-management-application/README.md

 //Run the application via IntelliJ
 //To run created APIs please use Postman or SwaggerUI which dependency is added in pom.xml ( when you run the application visit "http://localhost:8080/swagger-ui.html#/")
-//Run the integration test in "test" folder inside the IntelliJ
+//Run the integration test in "test" folder inside IntelliJ